Want to learn how to find your ideal audience?

 - If someone disagrees with you, make sure to keep an open mind and practice tolerance.
 Just because they have a different opinion doesn’t mean they are right or wrong.
 It’s just different.

 - Doing what’s right is always the right thing to do.
-It’s a little abstract but by implementing all that’s written here, it becomes easier to identify that the right thing to do is.
+It’s a little abstract but by implementing all that’s written here, it becomes easier to identify what the right thing to do is.

 - Don’t talk about other people unless you have something nice to say.